Stop sneaky people from browsing through your Android phone

 How to use guest mode

 Not all Android phones have guest mode capability.
-Some that do are the Pixel and the Nexus.
+Some that do are the Pixel ($629.50 at Amazon.com) and the Nexus.
 Basically, it's included on Android phones running 5.0 Lollipop and newer.

 First, you need to check if your phone has a guest option.
 This is super simple.
 Just down swipe on your phone to open the quick menu and look to see if there is an icon that looks like a person inside of a circle.
 If you see this icon, you have the guest capability.